dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       To adjust the area affected by the volume, edit the points of the spline component.
 You can right click on a point on the spline to add new spline points.
 You can also scale the actor, but try to avoid non-uniform scaling.

       Configuring weather on a WOV is designed to be similar in structure to how UDW's global weather state is controlled.
 You can select a weather preset for the WOV to use in its Basic Controls category, and you can enable Random Weather Variation as well, with unique probability maps.
+Note the specifics of Random Weather Variation timing/logic will come from the settings on UDW, in its Random Weather Variation category.

       Here are some of the key settings on the Weather Override Volume:

       - Transition Width controls how much space is devoted to transitioning from the outside weather state to the inside weather state.
 The transition is completely spatial, so ideally the transition width should be very high, to offer a smooth transition between states as the player crosses into the region.
 The default transition width is small to keep the initial size of the actor reasonable as a starting point.
-An ideal transition width would typically be much larger.
+An ideal WOV would typically be much larger, with a larger transition width to match.

       - Priority will determine the behavior when multiple volume actors overlap each other.